Angeslab/Process-Journal/index.md

 ## Week 12: Pulse Sensor Integration and Design Refinement
 Focus: This week focused on integrating physiological sensing and finalizing the physical layout of the bracelet.

-Technical Progress
+Technical Progress:
-Integrated a pulse sensor with the micro:bit and merged it with the existing emotional display code.
+- Integrated a pulse sensor with the micro:bit and merged it with the existing emotional display code.

-Conducted placement tests and determined that the pulse sensor must be positioned under a finger (not on the wrist) for accurate readings.
+- Conducted placement tests and determined that the pulse sensor must be positioned under a finger (not on the wrist) for accurate readings.

-Adjusted the bracelet design to accommodate this requirement, considering modular or clip-on extensions.
+- Adjusted the bracelet design to accommodate this requirement, considering modular or clip-on extensions.

 Reflections: Integrating the pulse sensor brought the project full circle, enabling the bracelet to respond to real-time physiological data.
 This final integration phase clarified the physical constraints of the design and informed a more ergonomic and accurate layout.